Emmi Parviainen

-Emmi Parviainen (born 8 November 1985 in Hämeenlinna) is a Finnish actress.
-From 2004 - 2007 she had a supporting role in the popular Finnish soap opera Salatut Elämät, Concealed Lives, playing the character Annika Sievinen.
+Emmi Parviainen (born 8 November1985) is a Finnish actress.
+She was born in Hämeenlinna, Finland.
+From 2004 to 2007, she had a supporting role in the popular Finnish soap opera Salatut Elämät, Concealed Lives, playing the character Annika Sievinen.
+In 2018, she was in a Finnish National Theatre production of Three Sisters directed by Paavo Westerberg.
+She played Laina in The Eternal Road (2017).
+She played Johanna in the thriller series Transport (2022).